CSS-Electronics/canedge-google-cloud-terraform/README.md

 - `YOUR_UNIQUE_ID` with a short unique identifier (e.g. `datalake1`)
 - `YOUR_EMAIL` with your email address to receive notifications
 - `YOUR_FUNCTION_ZIP` with the function ZIP file name (e.g. `mdf-to-parquet-google-function-v3.1.0.zip`)
+  - *Download the ZIP from the [CANedge Intro](https://www.csselectronics.com/pages/can-bus-hardware-software-docs) (Process/MF4 decoders/Parquet data lake/Google)*

+> [!NOTE]
+> Make sure to upload the ZIP to your input bucket root before deployment

 > [!IMPORTANT]
 > If the deployment fails with a message regarding Eventarc propagation delay, simply re-run the deployment after a few minutes to complete it.

+&nbsp;

 ### 3: Deploy BigQuery